 “No!
 No!” we all yelled.
 “We don’t want to think about it!”

 Marty, the newcomer, hungered for clues to what he’d missed.
 Every now and then one of us would mention something the others hadn’t remembered or experienced first hand.
-Already the Great Peace March story had become an untamed, people's history Vince and Amelia found it all very entertaining.
+Already the Great Peace March story had become an untamed, people's history.
+Vince and Amelia found it all very entertaining.
 Eventually we talked ourselves out and retired to beds and sleeping bags and a good night’s sleep.

 We spent a leisurely morning at the Chamberlains’ eating a hearty breakfast and reading the newspaper, a rare luxury on the peace march.
 It felt like an extravagance to have showered before breakfast.
 At some point, Georgia started to munch an apple from the fruit bowl at the center of the dining room table.
 When she was done, she picked out another piece of fruit and took a bite, all the while talking and laughing with the rest of us.
 At the end of an hour or so, she had eaten the entire bowl.
 Amelia asked graciously, “Would you like some more fruit, dear?”
 Georgia realized suddenly what she had done.
 She was embarrassed, but we all thought it was funny.
 Amelia wondered aloud whether Georgia was suffering from vitamin deficiency and kindly refilled the bowl from a seemingly endless supply of food in the kitchen.